-LEEDS: JUST/UNJUST IS AN ABSTRACT AND SURREAL PERFORMANCE PIECE INSPIRED BY FOLKLORE, WITCHCRAFT AND AN ELIZABETHAN WOOD CARVING ENTITLED DANCE OF DEATH.
+LEEDS: JUST/UNJUST WAS AN ABSTRACT AND SURREAL PERFORMANCE PIECE INSPIRED BY FOLKLORE, WITCHCRAFT AND AN ELIZABETHAN WOOD CARVING ENTITLED DANCE OF DEATH.

-Matty Bovan is curating and art directing Leeds' installation, working closely with artists Rory Mullen and Adam Leach on the concept.
-The installation has been inspired by a carved wooden chimney piece depicting the “Dance of Death” in the Red Drawing Room at Burton Agnes Hall, an Elizabethan manor house in Yorkshire.
-Titled Just/Unjust, it takes its name from the grouped figures standing on either side of the skeleton at the centre of the chimney piece: the Just, who are about to be received by angels, and the Unjust, who are about to be claimed by the devil.
-It is both unsettling and dramatic: an evocation of heightened emotional extremes.
+Matty Bovan curated and art directed Leeds' installation, working closely with artists Rory Mullen and Adam Leach on the concept.
+The installation was inspired by a carved wooden chimney piece depicting the “Dance of Death” in the Red Drawing Room at Burton Agnes Hall, an Elizabethan manor house in Yorkshire.
+Titled Just/Unjust, it took its name from the grouped figures standing on either side of the skeleton at the centre of the chimney piece: the Just, who are about to be received by angels, and the Unjust, who are about to be claimed by the devil.
+It was both unsettling and dramatic: an evocation of heightened emotional extremes.

-Visitors will be confronted with a highly charged live tableau, comprising video projections, live performance and sculpture, created by fashion designer Matty Bovan and artists Rory Mullen and Adam Leach.
-Bovan has designed bespoke garments for the project, which are worn by the performers and also displayed on skeleton-like scarecrow sculptures formed from salvaged wood and found objects.
-Further found materials and other forms handmade by the artists allude to the carving’s symbols of earthly vanity – crowns, gold, money – and are stomped on and destroyed during the performances.
-Examples of these damaged objects will be presented in perspex cases on makeshift cabinets as enshrined relics from another time and world.
+Visitors were confronted with a highly charged live tableau, comprising video projections, live performance and sculpture, created by fashion designer Matty Bovan and artists Rory Mullen and Adam Leach.
+Bovan designed bespoke garments for the project, which were worn by the performers and also displayed on skeleton-like scarecrow sculptures formed from salvaged wood and found objects.
+Further found materials and other forms handmade by the artists alluded to the carving’s symbols of earthly vanity – crowns, gold, money – and were stomped on and destroyed during the performances.
+Examples of these damaged objectswere presented in perspex cases on makeshift cabinets as enshrined relics from another time and world.

-The aesthetic of the installation is inspired by British folklore, witchcraft and Aesop’s fables.
-The filmed acts of frenzied destruction, performed by Bovan, Leech and Mullen, will be projected on three large fabric screens strung up with parachute cords.
+The aesthetic of the installation was inspired by British folklore, witchcraft and Aesop’s fables.
+The filmed acts of frenzied destruction, performed by Bovan, Leech and Mullen, were projected on three large fabric screens strung up with parachute cords.

 - Designers: Matty Bovan, Rory Mullen and Adam Leach